Vizzuality/cartodb-leaflet/README.md

 # Usage notes

 If you choose a CartoDB private table you'll need to [authenticate](http://developers.cartodb.com/api/authentication.html) beforehand.
-If you want to get a feature clicked data (via the `featureQuery` parameter), the columns must be in a query using `WHERE` clauses.
-Keep in mind the `cartodb_id` column is required.
+If you want to get a feature clicked || hover data (via the `interactivity` parameter), the columns must be in a string separated by commas.

-If you don't want to write the name of the table several times, you can use {{table_name}} in the `query`, `tile_style` and `featureQuery` parameters. {{feature}} is required in the `featureQuery` paramenter when you want to get specific information of it.
+If you don't want to write the name of the table several times, you can use {{table_name}} in the `query` or `tile_style` parameters.

 We strongly recommend the use of the files available in this repository.
 These are tested, and if you decide use updated ones, the library could not work.